 New members will enjoy a complimentary Green membership to the Marco Polo Club for the first year of enrollment which usually would cost $100.

 It’s quite easy to accumulate Asia Miles as the program is a transfer partner with Membership Rewards, ThankYou points and Capital One cards that earn transferrable points.

-Asia Miles is one of the more difficult programs to understand because there are multiple point charts which vary for each airline partner.
+Asia Miles is one of the more difficult programs to understand because there are multiple point charts that vary for each airline partner.

-Cardholders earn 3 Avios for each $1 spent on flight purchases made directly with Iberia, British Airways, LEVEL, and Aer Lingus and 1 Avios for each $1 spent on all other purchases.
+Cardholders earn 3 Avios for each $1 spent on flight purchases made directly with Iberia, British Airways, LEVEL, and Aer Lingus 2 Avios per $1 spent on hotel accommodations purchased with the hotel and 1 Avios for each $1 spent on all other purchases.

 The thing that makes this card appealing is the ability to transfer Avios between Aer Lingus, British Airways and Iberia to make the best possible use of your points.
 Cardholders also can save 10% on Iberia flights purchased on Iberia.com.
 Unfortunately, applications to this card are subject to Chase’s 5/24 rule.

 You can also transfer Membership Rewards and Chase Ultimate Rewards into the Iberia Plus program to have enough points for an award ticket if necessary.

 The Skypass Visa Signature card from US Bank earns points in the Korean Air SKYPASS program.